Acetylcysteine (By mouth)

 - Allergic reaction: Itching or hives, swelling in your face or hands, swelling or tingling in your mouth or throat, chest tightness, trouble breathing

-- Rash with a fever
+- Rash with or without a fever

 - Severe or ongoing vomiting